AISSISTANT: Human-AI Collaborative Review and Perspective Research Workflows in Data Science: Introduction

-To our knowledge, this is the first systematic study of Human-AI collaboration for perspective and review workflows in machine learning.
-We argue that agent-augmented workflows allow researchers to focus on creativity and experimental design, while delegating structured writing tasks to specialized LLM-driven agents.
+To our knowledge, this is the first systematic study of human–AI agentic frameworks for perspective and review research in data science.
+Results indicate that agent-augmented pipelines let researchers focus on creativity and reasoning while delegating structured workflow to LLM-driven agents.
+Differences with existing AI scientist frameworks are summarized in Table~\ref{tab:ai_collaboration}.